michaelsergio/Animated-Background/README.md

 =================
 Run the animated_background.py script.

-It will scrape Reddit's /r/spaceporn and download the images into your home directory under a new folder called .redditbackgrounds.
+It will scrape Reddit's sfw-porn sites (/r/spaceporn by default) and download the images into your home directory under a new folder called .redditbackgrounds.

 It will then create an xml file in that directory containing the slideshow and automatically set it.